![]() SERG International

 Interim Reports

 All formats discussed above (with a bilingual abstract) are appropriate for interim reporting.
 It is suggested further that reporting requirements be discussed in the proposal and upon funding.
 As a minimum reporting requirement, an interim report will be required every year.
-Interim reports include
+Interim reports include:

 Proprietary Research